The Quillen model structure on the category of diffeological spaces: Infinite gluing construction

 where $G^{\infty}(\K,f)=\mbox{colim}\,G^{l}(\K,f)$.
 To prove Theorem \ref{thm:factorization of a smooth map}, we need to verify the following. \begin{enumerate} \item $i_{\infty} \colon X \to G^{\infty}(\K,f)$ is a $\K$-cofibration. \item $i_{\infty} \colon X \to G^{\infty}(\J,f)$ is a weak homotopy equivalence. \item $p_{\infty} \colon G^{\infty}(\K,f) \to Y$ is a $\K$-fibration. \end{enumerate} It follows by Proposition \ref{prp:cofibrations} that the inclusion $i_{l} \colon G^{l-1}(\K,f) \to G^{l}(\K,f)$ is a $\K$-cofibration for every $l>1$, and hence so is the composition

 Thus $(1)$ holds.
 Moreover, when $\K=\J$, each $i_{l} \colon G^{l-1}(\J,f)\to G^{l}(\J,f)$ is a deformation retract, hence a weak homotopy equivalence, by Proposition \ref{prp:deformation retract}.
 Clearly, this implies (2).
-Finally, to prove $(3)$ we need a further lemma. \begin{lmm} Let $K$ be a compact subset of $I^{n}$ and $G^{\infty}$ be the colimit of a sequence of inclusions of diffeological spaces
+Finally, to prove $(3)$ we need a further lemma. \begin{lmm} Let $K$ be a cubical subcomplex of $I^{m}$ and $G^{\infty}$ be the colimit of a sequence of inclusions of diffeological spaces

 Then for any smooth map $f \colon K \to G^{\infty}$, there exists an $N > 0$ such that the image of $f$ is contained in $G^N$. \end{lmm}